Sequoia/debugging-nodejs-talk/content/slides.md

 $ node --inspect my-script
 </pre>

+???

-&rarr; Quick review of debug startup methods...
+Before we jump in with chrome, let's &rarr; Quickly review the debug startup methods we've discussed so far

 ---